For Patients & Caregivers

 Transfer factors have not been shown to treat or prevent cancer.

 Transfer factors are a group of proteins produced by cells of the immune system.
-Some studies have shown that transfer factors can be used to treat herpes, infections in children, chronic fatigue syndrome, and yeast infections.
-They may also boost the immune system in patients with AIDS.
-More research is needed to determine the anticancer effects of transfer factors.
+Studies in humans are limited.
+Some suggest that transfer factors can be used to treat herpes, infections in children, chronic fatigue syndrome, and yeast infections.
+Other data suggest they may boost the immune system in patients with AIDS.
+However, more research is needed to determine the effects of transfer factors.